Sydney Organ Competition

 Any instructions given by the Committee must be strictly observed.

 Competitors need to demonstrate that they are able to perform as independently as possible.
 While it is accepted international practice to use a console assistant, the adjudicators will assess the extent to which excessive assistance has advantaged the competitor over other performers.
 Competitors may have one console assistant (preferably not their teacher) and are encouraged to bring their own.
 Any competitor unable to bring his/her own console assistant may request one to be arranged by the Committee.
-Entrants would be advised to rehearse with them.
+Please note this request on the application form.
+Entrants are advised to rehearse adequately with their console assistant.

-The performances in the competitions may be recorded and given to Fine Music to be broadcast.
-By entering each competitor gives permission to OMSS to use the biographical details and the photograph supplied with the entry for publicity in our Sydney Organ Journal and for other related purposes, including Fine Music for their broadcasts and magazine.
+The performances in the competitions may be recorded and broadcast by Fine Music.
+By entering, each competitor gives permission to OMSS to use the biographical details and the photograph supplied with the entry formfor publicity in the Sydney Organ Journal and for other related purposes, including Fine Music for their broadcasts and magazine.
 Performers will be unable to claim any rights or royalties.

 How to Apply